kobo/gaiden/README.md

 Gaiden is a tool that makes it easy to create documentation with Markdown.
 It assumes familiarity with the command-line.
-The [Groovy](http://groovy.codehaus.org/ "Groovy - Home") language the base of the tool.
+The [Groovy](http://groovy.codehaus.org/ "Groovy - Home") language is the base of the tool.

 ## Getting Started

 You need a [Java SE](http://www.oracle.com/technetwork/java/javase/downloads/index.html "Java SE Downloads") installed, but it is not necessary to install Groovy because it's bundled with the Gaiden distribution.

-To install Gaiden, Download a binary distribution of Gaiden and unpack it into some file on your local file system.
+To install Gaiden, download a binary distribution of Gaiden and unpack it into some file on your local file system.
 Add the `bin` directory path in unpacked the distribution to your `PATH` environment variable.
 Then in a shell, type the following: